Emichi25/Pymaceuticals-Inc./README.md

 Lab analysis of Mice and relevant experiments

 I recieved helped during office hours from Joseph.
-I used my notes, lecture videos, Ask BCS as well as the internet to help me.
+I used my notes, lecture videos, Ask BCS, fellow students on Discord as well as the internet to help me.

 Please see the useful links below: